andcorduri/GBD_MUnCH/README.txt

 This is used in MUnCH.py when performing the data analysis.

 A new version of the MUnCH python code (MUnCH_numba.py) has been added that uses the Numba JIT compiler.
 This version is much faster than the uncompiled version.

+A new version of the MUnCH python code (MUnCH_LF.py) has been added that works well with very large data files that can not be loaded all at once.
+It also uses the Numba JIT compiler.

 A Mathematica Notebook version of the MUnCH script can be found at: https://notebookarchive.org/2022-02-47qzo2x